peterb12/A-Tour-Of-Haskell/Week5.md

 ## Dora, Say "Map"

-Last week you wrote a function `myMap` which takes a function from `a -> b` and applies it to `[a]` (a list of type a) and returns a list of type b.
-This is what we call a _higher order function_, and it's the answer to the qeustion "Are you saying we do all loops in Haskell by recursion?"
+Last week you wrote a function `myMap` which takes a function from `a -> b` and applies it to `[a]` (a list of type `a`) and returns a list of type `b`.
+This is what we call a _higher order function_, and it's the answer to the question "Are you saying we do all loops in Haskell by recursion?"
 We do, but we usually do them by using higher order functions.

 Think about what we use loops for: